Tracks in the snow (Winter Nature Study)

 If you’ve never read any of the Discover Nature series for children, I recommend it.
 It’s a great intro to nature studies and activities that can be done easily around home or in a nearby park.
 They cover many different topics (garden, around your house, wetlands, etc.), but this one happens to be all about winter, including winter star gazing and what goes on with trees during the winter.
 There are some great meteor showers in the winter and watching the night sky is one of our favorite family activities!

-I highly recommend Snowflake Bentley and the free lapbook/unit study to go with it on Homeschool Share.
+I highly recommend the book Snowflake Bentley.
 It’s a close-up look at snowflakes and the life of the man who first took pictures of them with his microscope and camera.

 Avoid cabin fever this winter and try a nature study!
 Have you ever gone looking for animal tracks in the snow?